yno9/biset/README.md

 | `biset-claude` | claude | Claude Code conversation history |

 Each connector is an independent binary communicating with biset over JSON-RPC 2.0 via stdio.
 It owns its own config and state, and handles its own reconnection and debouncing.

-See `config.example.json` in each connector directory for configuration reference.

 ---